PacketAI predicts IT incidents by parsing large event data sets – TechCrunch

 PacketAI can intercept incidents at many different levels.
 For instance, the service can tell you if your users can’t write something on your database or if there’s something wrong with your compute layer.

 PacketAI doesn’t try to reinvent the wheel.
-The startup is well aware that there are many monitoring tools our there — Datadog, Splunk and Dynatrace for instance.
+The startup is well aware that there are many monitoring tools out there — Datadog, Splunk and Dynatrace for instance.

 “Those tools are primarily designed for humans so that they can understand information delivered by machines,” co-founder and CEO Hardik Thakkar told me.

 PacketAI integrates directly with the APIs of Datadog, Splunk or Dynatrace to analyze raw event data in real time.
-Instead of scrolling through thousands of lines, you can get an alert that tells you that bank transfers take a a lot more time than usual to go through for instance.
+Instead of scrolling through thousands of lines, you can get an alert that tells you that bank transfers take a lot more time than usual to go through, for instance.

 Eventually, you should be able to repair your problem much more quickly, which could potentially improve your revenue.